jianliu10/jianliu.github.io/_posts/2018-12-21-DI-batch-promotion-enhancement.md

 We can see some mappings of codes/types are one-to-one straight forward. other mappings are based on certain field value patterns in a dimension record.

 To handle field value pattern based mappings, patterned based regular expressions can be configured in the mapping configuration table.
 However, this belongs to advanced level software engineering.
 I hope ETL tool vendor complany like Informatia and Talend can provide built-in feature for pattern based mapping configurations in their product in the future.
-Before Informatica or Talend provodes built-in feature for this need, hard coded mappings might be a simpler feasible solution since it avoids over-enginnering.
+Before Informatica or Talend provodes such a built-in feature, hard coded mappings might be a simpler feasible solution since it avoids over-enginnering.

 > Challenge-4: Sample hard coded mapping snippets in existing ETL Informatica job: